scipy-conference/scipy_proceedings/papers/serge_rey/serge_rey.rst

-the empirical neighborhood boundaries derived from SKATER conform to residents’ perceptions of such boundaries, their evolution over time, and their social re-definition as developed by different residential groups :cite:`Hwang2016a`.
-Regardless of its particular use, the regionalization approach presents neighborhood researchers with another critical tool for understanding the bi-directional relationship between people and places.
+the empirical neighborhood boundaries derived from SKATER conform to residents’ perceptions of such boundaries, their evolution over time, and their social re-definition as developed by different residential groups :cite:`wolf2018`.
+Irrespective of its particular use, the regionalization approach presents neighborhood researchers with another critical tool for understanding the bi-directional relationship between people and places.